dansantander/dawn/README.md

 - Unit tests with Jest.
 You can run the tests with the following code:

 ```
-$ npm test
+$ npm run test
 ```

 ## Design Credits

-- All assets used in this game came frome [itch.io](https://itch.io/game-assets/free)
+- All assets used in this game came from [itch.io](https://itch.io/game-assets/free).
-- [Moonglitch](https://hugues-laborde.itch.io/environment-pack-01) and platforms are part of Hugues Laborde's work
+- [Moonglitch](https://hugues-laborde.itch.io/environment-pack-01) and platforms are part of Hugues Laborde's work.
-- [Fireballs](https://stealthix.itch.io/animated-fires) used in this game are part of Sealhix's work
+- [Fireballs](https://stealthix.itch.io/animated-fires) used in this game are part of Sealhix's work.
-- The [hero](https://luizmelo.itch.io/martial-hero) sprite sheet used is part of Luis Meloz's work
+- The [hero](https://luizmelo.itch.io/martial-hero) sprite sheet used is part of Luis Meloz's work .

 ## Contributing